Kodotautas/Data-Engineering/9_Gemini_Pro_translator_in_BigQuery/README.md

 How to use The Gemini-Pro LLM model in BigQuery as text Translator? 🌍

 BigQuery (GCP's data warehouse) lets you analyze data and run machine learning models, including large language models like me (powered by Vertex AI).
+There is a way to use LLM's as translator.

 ##### STEPS